 Tet Fest - Variety of Vietnamese Cuisine

-Tet Fest, the annual celebration of the Vietnamese New Year, showcases a host of traditional Vietnamese entertainment, activities and of course, cuisine.
-Pho, báhn mì and spring rolls are just a few of the globally-inspired eats made available by the Queen Mary of Vietnam Church.
+Tet Fest, the annual celebration of the Vietnamese New Year, showcases a host of traditional Vietnamese entertainment, activities, and of course, cuisine.
+Pho, báhn mì, and spring rolls are just a few of the globally-inspired eats made available at the festival.

 Experience this Southeast Asian cuisine while at the fest and explore our list of Best Vietnamese Restaurants in New Orleans for more options.